 The easiest way to accomplish this is to package the desired font(s) with your application.
-To do this, simply create an assets/ folder in the project root, and put your fonts (in TrueType, or TTF, form) in the assets.
+To do this, simply create an assets/ folder in the project root, and put your TrueType (TTF) fonts in the assets.
 You might, for example, create assets/fonts/ and put your TTF files in there.